iam-peekay/personal-website/content/posts/2016-12-11_Why-use-static-types-in-JavaScript--Should-we-use-them-or-not--b2e1e06a67c9.md

 ---
+template: post
-title: "Why use static types in JavaScript?
-Should we use them or not?"
+title: Why use static types in JavaScript?
+Should we use them or not?
+slug: /posts/why-use-static-types-in-javascript-part-4/
+draft: false
 date: 2016-12-11T18:27:35.515Z
-template: "post"
-draft: false
-slug: "/posts/why-use-static-types-in-javascript-part-4/"
-category: ""
-tags: [JavaScript,Programming,Computer Science,Software Development,Learning To Code]
+description: >-
-description: "The first programming languages I learned were JavaScript and Python, both of which are dynamically-typed languages.
-But my foray into static types have added a whole new dimension to how I think…"
+  The first programming languages I learned were JavaScript and Python, both of which are dynamically-typed languages.
+But my foray into static types have added a whole new dimension to how I think…
+category: Coding
+tags:
+  - JavaScript
+  - Programming
+  - Computer Science
+  - Software Development
+  - Learning To Code
 ---

 ### Why use static types in JavaScript?
 Should we use them or not?